rabbitmq/workloads/resiliency/resilient-spring-cloud-stream/README.md

 ### Reliable consumer

-By default, Spring Cloud Stream uses client acknowledgement (`acknowledgeMode: AUTO)`.
+By default, Spring Cloud Stream uses client acknowledgement (`acknowledgeMode: AUTO`).
 This means that if our listener threw an exception while processing a message, it would not be lost.
-Instead, the message is nacked and returned back to the queue and delivered again.
+Instead, the message is retried.
 This retry mechanism is enabled by default on SCS as we will see in the [next](#dealing-with-processing-failures) section.

-In order to test consumer's reliability, we need to simulate failures while processing messages.
+In order to test the consumer's reliability, we need to simulate failures.
 For this reason, we have created another consumer project called [reliable-consumer](reliable-consumer).
-It still has the same durable consumer called `DurableTradeLogger`.

 #### Dealing with processing failures

-If the listener fails to process the message and throws an exception (different to `AmqpRejectAndDontRequeueException`), SCS nacks the message and the broker delivers it again.
+If the listener fails to process the message and throws an exception (different to `AmqpRejectAndDontRequeueException`), SCS retries it a configurable number of times and with a delay between attempts.

 However, if the listener keeps failing, SCS will eventually reject it and the message is lost if the queue has not been configured with a *dead-letter-queue* (see [next](#Dealing-with-processing-failures-without-losing-messages) section).

+> We can change this behaviour with `requeueRejected: true`.
+But be careful changing this value because it could produce a storm of poisonous messages unless the application raises an `AmqpRejectAndDontRequeueException`.

+> We should not retry exceptions related to parsing/deserializing messages and/or business exceptions.
+Because it will always fail.
+> However, we should retry infrastructure related exceptions such as connectivity issues to downstream services over http, jdbc, etc.

 These are the consumer bindings' [settings](https://cloud.spring.io/spring-cloud-static/spring-cloud-stream/current/reference/html/spring-cloud-stream.html#_consumer_properties) that control the retries:
   - `maxAttempts: 3`